-To be impeccable with your word, the first agreement noted in the international bestseller the four agreements.
+To be impeccable with your word, is the first agreement noted in the international bestseller the four agreements.
 The power of words and the impact that they can have on our mindset as well as our emotions reiterates the importance of being mindful with the words that we use towards others and ourselves.
 This trait has long existed in African history, through the use of folklore and proverbs, which were used to symbolise important life lessons to learn and apply during challenging moments in life.
 One example can be seen in the rich history of the Akan people, a people renowned for the their commitment towards seeking wisdom.

 The Akan people can be traced back to early 13th century where they occupied parts of present day Ghana and Ivory Coast.
 Proverbs were seen to deepen a person’s way of thinking which is why a lot of importance was placed on language and the use of words in Akan society.
-Indeed, it was the chief who assigned the linguist within an Akan community which further reiterates the high regard of the use of words within Akan culture.
-Some of Akan proverbs include:
+Indeed, it was the chief who assigned the linguist within a community which further reiterates the high regard of the use of words within Akan culture.
+Some Akan proverbs include:

 Se anoo patre a ekyen namon (A slipped tongue damages more than a slipped foot) – This draws attention to the importance of being careful with the words that we use and the belief that those who cannot control their tongue can inflict a great deal of pain to others, thus it is important to be impeccable with your word.